Warpcon-ie/warpcon.ie/README.md

 ## Intro

 Warpcon is a gaming convention held at UCC.
 This README is for future Webmasters to understand the website.
+A lot of this README is still from that template

 ## Template